scarioscia/scarioscia.github.io/_posts/2024-02-04-column-indexing.md

 ---
 layout: post
-title: Using arguments as column names in R tidyverse
+title: Using dplyr with variable column names
 ---

 The `dplyr` [package](https://dplyr.tidyverse.org/) is extremely useful for data analysis and manipulation.
-In particular, the `group_by()` function allows you to view, count, and mutate your data based on your column of interest.
-Sometimes it's useful to be able to consider multiple columns - like if you have two columns that each describe a trait of your data.
-Ideally, instead of hard-coding these column names, you could write code that uses a variable that you then define as each of your columns of interest.
+In particular, the `group_by()` function allows you to view, count, and mutate your data based on a column of interest.

+Sometimes it's useful to be able to investigate your data based on multiple columns that each describe a trait of your data - ideally using a variable defined as each column of interest.

-To try this, we can create a sample dataframe.
-Here we'll make a list of flower types and a list of colors.
-Our dataframe will pair these flowers and colors.
+To try this, we can create a sample dataframe that pairs flower types and colors.
 Then, we'll randomly assign each of the plants as "affected" (1) or "unaffected" (0) by some condition.
 ```
 # Set seed for reproducibility
 set.seed(123)